Game: Tools

-Games are often classified by the components required to play them (e.g., miniatures, a ball, cards, a board and pieces, or a computer).
-In places where the use of leather is well-established, the ball has been a popular game piece throughout recorded history, resulting in a worldwide popularity of ball games such as rugby, basketball, soccer (football), cricket, tennis, and volleyball.
+The ball has been a popular game piece for millennia, resulting in a worldwide popularity of ball games such as rugby, basketball, soccer (football), cricket, tennis, and volleyball.
 Other tools are more idiosyncratic to a certain region.
-Many countries in Europe, for instance, have unique standard decks of playing cards.
+Playing cards in Europe had decks with suits that varied from country to country before standardization.
 Other games, such as chess, may be traced primarily through the development and evolution of their game pieces.